Self-Referred Mediations

 If you and the other parties decide to mediate, there are several possible outcomes:

-• You may understand the other party's position, wants, and needs better.
+You may understand the other party's position, wants, and needs better.

-• You may come to an agreement.
-It is entirely your choice to come to an agreement.
+You may come to an agreement.

 Frequently Discussed Issues